-According to the census, the national average household income in 2019 was $68,703.
+According to the census, the median household income in 2020 was $67,521.
 A living wage would fall below this number while an ideal wage would exceed this number.
 Given this, a good salary would be $75,000.
 It is higher than the national average and hovers around the average salary for the four most expensive states in the nation.
 In other words, a $75,000 salary would cover the basic necessities in even the priciest of areas.

 How might that number change depending on your cost of living and debt?

 Even a good salary can be hampered by high cost of living.
 In addition to housing, transportation, and food, common living expenses include health care and child care.
 If you don’t factor these into your request, you could lose half your income to living expenses, making a good salary feel insufficient.
 You should also consider your location and family size, as these two factors largely impact both your salary and living expenses.

 Similarly, significant debt can change your idea of a good salary.
-According to Experian, mortgage loans, auto loans, student loans, and credit card debt were among the largest sources of consumer debt in 2019.
+According to Experian, mortgage loans, auto loans, and student loans were among the largest sources of consumer debt in 2021.
+And total consumer debt balances increased 5.4% from 2020 to 2021.
 More specifically, the Brookings Institution found that approximately 70 percent of college students earning a bachelor’s degree will graduate with up to $40,000 in student loan debt, which could reduce an ideal wage to a comfortable or living wage.

 That number might also change depending on other aspects of compensation.
 In a 2019 survey conducted by Allianz Global Assistance, one in three employees said they would give up a portion of their pay in exchange for unlimited vacation time.
 In this case, a “good” salary is one that comes with “perks” that don’t hold monetary value, but are equally valuable.

 What kind of jobs typically pay a good salary?

 As with any job, the more experience you gain, the more you are likely to earn.
 These five jobs can get you a $75,000 starting salary at entry-level or mid-level.

 1. Corporate sales trainer